- Adrenal Fatigue

 So make sure to look out for all the different names of sugar, and add them up.
 Look at the nutrition label for total sugar per serving and also at the ingredient list.
 Before I go on to list the many different names of sugar I would like to give you a little more information about sugar.

 Sugar (chemical name sucrose) is a fairly recent product.
+Adrenal fatigue and sugar: importnat to know what types of sugar there are.
 It didn’t really become available to the public until about a century and a half ago.
 Before commercially produced sugar became available, people used honey.

 Sugars are carbohydrates, which are an energy source for the body (other carbohydrates in food are starch, also known as complex carbohydrate, and fibers).
 Sugar is also sometimes referred to as simple or fast-acting carbohydrate.
 There are various types of sugars and they occur both naturally and as added ingredients in many foods.
 The most familiar form of sugar is sucrose, which consists of two simple sugars, fructose and glucose.
 Vegetables and fruits naturally contain fructose and glucose.
 Some other sugars used in foods include corn syrup, invert sugar, high fructose corn syrup, honey and lactose (milk sugar).
 During digestion, all of these sugars with the exception of lactose break down into fructose and glucose.
 Lactose breaks down into glucose and galactose.
 As they (almost) all break down into fructose and glucose their names may be different but the impact the different forms of sugar have on the body is more or less the same!!